-(, X Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended December 31, 2007 OR Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission file number: 000-17219 CLEARONE COMMUNICATIONS, INC. (Exact name of registrant as specified in its charter) Utah 87-0398877 (State or other jurisdiction of (I.R.S. employer incorporation or organization) identification number) 5225 Wiley Post Way, Suite 500 Salt Lake City, Utah 84116 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (801) 975-7200 preced te by check whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the ling 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the pas st 90 days.
-Yes x No [ te by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer ger accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): Larger Accelerated Filer Accelerated Filer Non-Accelerated Filer x Indicat te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □No x te the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
-There were 10,723,447 shares Company's Common Stock, par value \$0.001, outstanding on February 8, 2008.
-1
+(Mark One) Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended March 31, 2008 OR Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from Commission file number: 000-17219 CLEARONE COMMUNICATIONS, INC. (Exact name of registrant as specified in its charter) 87-0398877 (State or other jurisdiction of (I.R.S. employer incorporation or organization) identification number) 5225 Wiley Post Way, Suite 500 Salt Lake City, Utah 84116 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (801) 975-7200 N/A (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+No □ Yes x Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Larger Accelerated Filer \square Accelerated Filer \square Non-Accelerated Filer x (Do not check if a smaller reporting company) Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □No x of the Company's Common Stock, par value \$0.001, outstanding on May 13, 2008.